Aswath0929/final_assignment/README.md

 ```

 It's better to run this command before the chase_the_ball command as otherwise if chase_the_ball.py sends found_object before integrated pickup node is set up then integrated_pickup never gets the topic message

+This is the final build.
+The last time you open the workshop doors and power everything on with the intent to make it all work together.
+Every concept you’ve touched — perception, kinematics, control, ROS architecture, timing, failure handling — converges here.
+This assignment isn’t about proving that individual pieces function.
+It’s about proving you can integrate them into a coherent machine.
+When it works, it won’t feel like finishing homework.
+It will feel like closing the arc — knowing that what you built can sense the world, reason about it, and act with purpose.
+This is the moment you stop being a student of robotics and start thinking like a systems engineer.

 BEST OF LUCK